ShurenQi/GeoFormer/README.md

   --output_json geometaformer_s12_k5_robust.json
 ~~~

+### Notes

+- `train_geometaformer.py` is used for GeoFormer variants.
+- `train_metaformer.py` is used for MetaFormer-style baselines.
+- Please modify `CUDA_VISIBLE_DEVICES`, dataset paths, output paths, and model names according to your environment.
+- Additional arguments supported by the underlying `timm` training pipeline may also be passed from the command line.
-The robustness evaluation script saves results into the JSON file specified by `--output_json`.
+- The robustness evaluation script saves results into the JSON file specified by `--output_json`.

 ## Note

 This work is currently under peer review, and a finalized citation entry is therefore not yet available.
 For access to the manuscript and other related materials, including pretrained weights, please contact:

 **Shuren Qi**
 Homepage: https://shurenqi.github.io/
 Email: shurenqi@cityu.edu.hk

-## Acknowledgement

 This project is built upon the excellent `timm` / `pytorch-image-models` codebase.
 We sincerely thank the authors and contributors of `timm` for open-sourcing the training and model infrastructure.